TownLake/blog-samrhea-legacy/content/post/active-mistakes.md

 This wasn't deliberate.
 I didn't hope that the person asking me for something would forget.
 I just got lazy.
 Sometimes I got "lucky" that they did move on to something else, but often I just let them down.
 I had bigger priorities, but I should have communicated that.
 Instead, I just said "I'll take care of it" and then didn't.

-On a team, it is worse to disappoint someone by telling them upfront that you cannot do something than it is to have them plan around you being responsible for the task.
+On a team, it is better to disappoint someone by telling them upfront that you cannot do something than it is to have them plan around you being responsible for the task.

 ## What's next?